Moving from Old Modules to the Microsoft Graph SDK for PowerShell

 - Set the Graph profile to beta to make sure that we have access to all the user account data.

 - Call the Get-MgUser cmdlet to fetch the set of Azure AD member accounts.
 The set returned excludes guest accounts but includes the accounts used for shared and resource mailboxes.
+To focus solely on licensed member accounts, you could apply a filter to look for accounts with at least one assigned license.

 - Loop through each account to check its authentication methods.
 To ensure that only active accounts are checked, the script calls the Get-MgAuditLogSignIn cmdlet to look for a sign-in record.
 This check can only go back 30 days.